Bira/octopus-carnival/_drafts/hells-rebels-3-part-3.md

 Barzilai Thrune has been organizing a grand masquerade ball to be hosted at the Opera House ever since the start of this adventure.
-He advertises it as a way to show the city everything is fine, but of course it's a dastardly trap.
+He advertises it as a way to reconcile with his critics and to show everything is fine in Kintargo, but of course it's a dastardly trap.
 After the PCs close the Menador Gap he steps up his time table and announces a date for the event.

 His plan is to use a troop of dottari and disguised devils to massacre the ball's attendants during its unmasking ceremony, and doctor the evidence to